FAQs

 The sink in our master bathroom is draining really slowly.

-If you are having trouble with just one sink draining, then more than likely you have a stoppage in the immediate drain line.
-These can usually be removed by using a drain snake to clear the line.
-However, if it is further down the line, you might not be able to reach it with a regular drain snake, and you should call your plumber.
-If the water is draining slowly, then you might have what is referred to as a partial stoppage, which is allowing some water to pass through at a much slower speed.
-The first thing you should check is the pop-up to make sure there aren’t any obstructions like hair in the line.
-If there are no obstructions that you can see, you can try using a drain cleaner to remove the debris in the line.
+If you are having trouble with just one sink draining, you probably have a stoppage in the immediate drain line.
+These can be removed by using a drain snake to clear the line.
+If it is further down the line, you might not be able to reach it with a regular drain snake.
+If the water is draining slowly, you might have what is referred to as a partial stoppage, which is allowing some water to pass through at a much slower speed.
+Check the pop-up to make sure there aren’t any obstructions like hair in the line.
+If there are no obstructions, you can try using a drain cleaner to remove the debris in the line.

 Low Water Pressure or Loss of Water Flow